LSSU Student Handbook

 You are personally responsible for the satisfactory completion of the course work prescribed by your instructors.
 This means, specifically, that you are expected to attend classes regularly, and that you are responsible for the work assigned in class, the material covered in class and for participation in class activities (including discussion and listening) designed by the instructor as part of the learning experience.
 However, mere physical attendance should not be a criterion for evaluation of your performance.

 Participation in an official University function is an excused absence when approved by the executive vice president and provost.
 You will not be penalized for such participation.
 You are responsible for work missed and must confer with your instructor on this matter.

-A minimum of 124 credits is required for a bachelor of arts or bachelor of science degree, and a minimum of 62 is required for an associate’s degree.
+A minimum of 124 credits (at the 100 level or higher) is required for a bachelor of arts or bachelor of science degree, and a minimum of 62 (at the 100 level or higher) is required for an associates degree.
 Some academic programs require more.
-Bachelor’s degree candidates must earn 32 of their credits and at least 50 percent of their departmental required 300/400-level credits in courses offered by LSSU.
-Associate degree candidates must earn at least 50% of their departmental required credits in courses offered by LSSU.
+Bachelor’s degree candidates must earn a minimum of 30 credits and at least 50 percent of their departmental required 300/400-level credits in courses offered by LSSU.
+Associate degree candidates must earn a minimum of 15 credits and at least 50% of their departmental required credits in courses offered by LSSU.

 Application for Graduation

 Complete a Graduation Application.
 If you are planning to graduate with more than one degree, complete a Graduation Application for each degree.

 Submit the Graduation Application(s) AND the Official Degree Audit(s) to the Registrar’s Office by the date indicated on the Graduation Application.